t4d-gmbh/voter-turnout-in-switzerland/README.md

 <br>
 <br>

 Next, we see a ridgeline plot showing the distributions of the voter turnouts of the municipalities per canton.
 The distributions were estimated from the data using the Gaussian kernel density estimator, weighted by the number of residents (gaussian_kde).
-The plot gives an interesting overview, but in the following we will not analyze the data per canton, but as a whole.
+The plot gives an interesting overview, but in the following, we will not analyze the data per canton, but as a whole.

 <br>
 <p align="center">
   <img
-    alt="Ridgeline plot per Canton"
+    alt="Ridgeline plot per canton"
     src="https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/voter-turnout-kde-per-canton-1.png"
     height="520px"
   />
   <img
-    alt="Ridgeline plot per Canton"
+    alt="Ridgeline plot per canton"
     src="https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/voter-turnout-kde-per-canton-2.png"
     height="520"
   />

 </p>

 As we can see, the voter turnout in the canton of *Appenzell Innerrhoden* is exceptionally low.
 After the federal elections, it was reported that the Federal Statistical Office made a mistake when importing the data from this canton.
-We do not know whether the data available to us (for this Canton) is affected by this error.
+We do not know whether the data available to us (for this canton) is affected by this error.
 It is a small canton with five municipalities.

 <br>

 ### Input variables

-A plot with histograms for all 31 variables you find in this repository: [Multi-plot with histograms](https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/histogram-overview.png).
+A plot with histograms for all input variables you find in this repository: [Multi-plot with histograms](https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/histogram-overview.png).

-Among the variables we find the following types:
+Among the variables,we find the following types:

 - Percentage (0 to 100%) like the Percentage of foreign nationals
 - Numbers (cardinal) like the number of private households